 There are three general categories of land ownership in the state, all of which allow hunting with a few exceptions:

 - State and Federal Lands: The White Mountain National Forest is the largest piece of public land in the state (751,000 acres).
 Hunting is permitted throughout the Forest; however, discharging a firearm is prohibited within 150 yards of a campsite, developed recreation site, occupied area, or on or across a Forest Service road or trail.
 The Forest has roads open to motor vehicles and gated roads open to foot travel only; if you’re willing to hike a longer distance, this gives you a rare opportunity to hunt locations without the normal pressure of more accessible properties.
 OHRVs are only allowed during winter on designated and officially opened snowmobile trails.
 For more information, visit fs.fed.us/r9/white.
 Other large parcels of federal land include the Lake Umbagog National Wildlife Refuge and several units of the Silvio Conte National Wildlife Refuge.
 Most state lands are open to hunting, including some 75,000 acres of state parks and almost 96,000 acres of state forests.
 (Always steer clear of recreational areas and trails.)
 In addition, the N.H.
 Fish and Game Department owns about 53,000 acres distributed over nearly 100 tracts, most of which are called Wildlife Management Areas or WMAs.
 Fish and Game also holds conservation easements on more than 19,000 acres.
 These are parcels of undeveloped land designated as areas for wildlife resource conservation, hunting, and fishing.
 The state also acquired an easement that allows hunting on more than 146,000 acres in the Connecticut Lakes Headwaters area.
-The Fish and Game website (huntnh.com) has maps and descriptions for the larger WMAs.
-You can access these on your mobile device through the new Parks by Nature mobile application for New Hampshire.
+The Fish and Game website (huntnh.com) has maps and descriptions for the larger WMAs which are accessible on your mobile device.

 - Small Private, County, Municipal, and Conservation Easement Lands: Eighty percent of New Hampshire’s forest land is privately owned.
 Access to smaller parcels of private land varies across the state.
 We recommend that you personally contact the landowner for permission before going hunting on all private land, but particularly smaller parcels.
 In addition to privately owned parcels, many properties are under conservation easements held by the state, a municipality or nonprofit organization, and some county and municipal lands, like watershed protection areas, are also open to hunting—be sure to check locally for special rules.